CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 For punters looking for a big-priced outsider, then Not That Fuisse 33/1 looks interesting.
 Ratings say he cannot win but his late running style will bode well here as they often go too fast early in this race.

-16:50 Mrs Paddy Power Mares’ Chase (Registered As The Liberthine Mares’ Chase) (Grade 2)
+16:50 The Mrs Paddy Power Mares’ Steeple Chase (Grade 2)

 The penultimate race of the day is the mares chase which is sponsored by Paddy Power and is a very new addition to the Cheltenham Festival having been run two times.

 Once we have the final declarations, hopefully, our expert Richard Smith will be able to pinpoint this year’s winner.
-Until the decs are out, Richard has already analysed the Mares Chase ten-year trends below.
-So take a look at these, as the trends on winner’s odds might help you pick out a big-price winner.

 RACE ANALYSIS & SELECTIONS